BitopanBaishya/RISC-V-SoC-Tapeout-Program-2025---Week-3/README.md

 ### <ins>4.
 The Synthesis Logs.</ins>
 The screenshots of the synthesis logs, captured from the terminal, are provided under each corresponding command.
 These screenshots display the username and timestamps for reference.
 Note that timestamps could not be captured while running Yosys, as it does not natively support this feature; however, timestamps are visible outside the Yosys environment.<br>
 For certain commands, the logs could not be displayed in full within the screenshots due to their extensive length.
 In these cases, only the beginning and end portions of the command outputs are shown.
 For those interested in reviewing the complete synthesis logs, the entire terminal output has been exported as a log file, which can be accessed [here.](VSDBabySoC_GLS_Bitopan.log)

+### <ins>5.
+Analysis after GLS.</ins>
+After completing both the RTL simulations and gate-level simulations (GLS) of the VSDBabySoC design, a comparison of the outputs was performed using GTKWave.
+The key observations are as follows:
+1. **Functional Equivalence:**
+   The outputs of the gate-level simulation exactly match the outputs from the RTL simulation, confirming that the synthesis and subsequent technology mapping have preserved the intended functionality of the design.
+2. **Timing and Signal Integrity:**
+   No unexpected glitches or incorrect transitions were observed in the GLS outputs.
+All signals behaved as expected under the defined testbench stimuli, indicating that the design is stable and timing-correct at the synthesized level.
+3. **Conclusion:**
+   The successful verification of GLS against RTL simulations validates that the synthesized netlist is functionally equivalent to the RTL design.
+This confirms the correctness of the synthesis flow, cell mapping, and the overall implementation of the VSDBabySoC.